bebasid/bebasdns/README.en.md

 [**BebasDNS** / **BebasID DNS**](#bebasdns--bebasid-dns) is an implementation of DNS resolver with ad-blocker and anti-tracking with stable-enough uptime, does not record queries, and does not log for user privacy.

+BebasDNS has 4 variants which users can use, there are default, security, unfiltered, dan family.

+Our Security DNS only blocks malware and tracker.

+Our Family DNS blocks pornography, gambling, race/religious hate, malware, ad, and other dangerous contents.
+Users can contribute and implement Healty Internet with our DNS without censorship or privacy concerns.

 We only record queries if there is a bug report.
 For example, if users can not access a website for troubleshooting purposes, fix that bug report.